-The food industry may benefit from this application being approved.
-Use of the enzyme would be voluntary.
-Therefore, industry may use the enzyme where a commercial net benefit exists for them.
+The food industry may benefit from improvements and efficiencies from the use of this additional source of a transglutaminase enzyme in the nominated foods.
+Use of the enzyme is voluntary.
+Therefore, industry would use the enzyme from this source only where they believe a commercial net benefit exists for them.